zkat/cacache/README.md

 if provided and does not match the post-insertion digest, insertion will fail with an `EINTEGRITY` error.

-`hashAlgorithm` has no effect if this option is present.
+`algorithms` has no effect if this option is present.

-##### `opts.hashAlgorithm`
+##### `opts.algorithms`

-Default: 'sha512'
+Default: ['sha512']

-Hashing algorithm to use when calculating the [subresource integrity digest](#integrity) for inserted data.
+Hashing algorithms to use when calculating the [subresource integrity digest](#integrity) for inserted data.
 Can use any algorithm listed in `crypto.getHashes()` or `'omakase'`/`'お任せします'` to pick a random hash algorithm on each insertion.
 You may also use any anagram of `'modnar'` to use this feature.

+Currently only supports one algorithm at a time (i.e., an array length of exactly `1`).
 Has no effect if `opts.integrity` is present.

 ##### `opts.uid`/`opts.gid`